-FOCUS is a structured mentorship program centered around offering first-year undergraduate students who identify as first-generation college students of color the opportunity to develop relationships with NYU alumni, faculty, staff, and graduate students who can serve as resources and/or advocates through establishing an ongoing mentoring relationship.
+FOCUS is a structured mentorship program designed to offer first-year, first-generation undergraduate student mentees, especially those who identify as students of color, the opportunity to develop relationships with NYU alum, faculty, staff, and graduate student mentors who can serve as resources and/or advocates through establishing an ongoing mentoring relationship.

 FOCUS Aims To:

-- Support the first-year transition and success of first-generation college students of color, including international and transfer students
+- Support the first-year transition and success of first-generation college students, especially those who identify as students of color, including international and transfer students

 - Connect mentees to resources available at NYU

-- Aid students in developing positive connections with the broader NYU community
+- Assist students in developing positive connections with the broader NYU community

-- Create a positive support system for academic success and professional and social development
+- Create a support system for academic success and professional and social development

-- Attend special events at NYU and throughout New York City at discounted rates (e.g. Broadway shows, The Schomburg, El Museo De Barrio)
+- Opportunities to attend special events at NYU and throughout New York City (e.g. Broadway shows, The Schomburg, El Museo De Barrio, etc.)

-- Participate in free social events throughout New York City (past excursions have included visiting the Louis Armstrong House Museum and the Brooklyn Botanical Gardens, attending hip-hop concerts, and dining at a traditional Dominican restaurant)
+- Opportunities to participate in free events throughout New York City (past excursions have included visiting the Louis Armstrong House Museum and the Brooklyn Botanical Gardens)

 - Special invitation to university-wide events hosted by the Office of Global Inclusion, Diversity, and Strategic Innovation (e.g., MLK Week, Solidarity Week, etc.)